autolycus/FreeRTOS-GDB/README.md

     files very well.

 * Currently, the EventGroup objects don't have an inspector.
-    Work in progress - ideal solution would like modify the struct of the Event Group to provide a similar piece of info that the Queue handle does so that we could use the same registry.
+    Work in progress - ideal solution would likely modify the struct of the Event Group to provide a similar piece of info that the Queue handle does so that we could use the same registry.